 Is Incline Bench Harder Than Flat Bench Press?

 Yes.
-An incline bench is harder than a flat bench press for many reasons:
+It is harder than a flat bench press for many reasons:

 1. It Forces You to Recruit Enough Power to Lift off the Weight